hyperledger-archives/grid-rfcs/text/0000-location.md

 transactions.
 In this example, consuming logic will decide which Locations are included in a transaction.

-### LocationDeleteAction
+### Location Delete Action

-LocationDeleteAction removes an existing location from state.
+`LocationDeleteAction` removes an existing location from state.
 The transaction should be submitted by an agent, identified by its signing key, acting on behalf of the organization that corresponds to the owner in the location being updated.
 (Organizations and agents are defined by the Pike smart contract.)